About the Affordable Care Act

 What am I supposed to do with this form?

 Keep it for your tax records.
-You don’t actually need this form in order to file your taxes, but when you do file, you’ll have to tell the IRS whether or not you had health insurance for each month of the year.
+You do not need this form in order to file your taxes, but when you do file, you’ll have to tell the IRS whether or not you had health insurance for each month of the year.
 Form 1095-C shows if you had health insurance through your employer.
 Since you don’t actually need this form to file your taxes, you don’t have to wait to receive it if you already know what months you did or didn’t have health insurance.
 When you do get the form, keep it with your other tax information in case you should need it in the future to help prove you had health insurance.

 For more information, please see our Affordable Care Act & Form 1095-C: Frequently Asked Questions.